 For five years after Wang Mang's decapitation, anarchy and a civil war raged that killed so many that land became available to anyone who wanted it.
-And lenders and debt burdens diminished.
-The leader of the winning side united China again, a unity to last around 150 years, to 184 and the Yellow Turban Rebellion (a period of disintegration that would coincide with Rome's deterioration between emperors Caligula to Commodus).
+Money-lenders and debt burdens diminished.
+The winner united China again, a unity to last around 150 years, to 184 and the Yellow Turban Rebellion (a period of disintegration that would coincide with Rome's deterioration between emperors Caligula to Commodus).

-In China it was Liu Xiu who became the unifying emperor.
+Liu Xiu was China's unifying emperor.
 He had been one of several descendants of the Liu (Han) family claiming the imperial throne, but not the most ambitious.
-He had been somewhat satisfied with farming — the best sometimes not wanting power the most.
-But he had become involved and proved brilliant in military strategy, and he was also able in other ways.
-He surrounded himself with intelligent men.
-He would be described as having a combination of decisiveness and mercy.
+He had been somewhat satisfied with farming — the best of men sometimes not wanting power the most.
+But he had become involved in the civil war and proved brilliant in military strategy, and he was also able in other ways.
+He surrounded himself with intelligent men as had the first Han emperor, Liu Bang.
+Liu Xiu would be described as having a combination of decisiveness and mercy.
 His army didn't loot.
-For what it's worth, Wikipedia writes:
+Wikipedia writes:

 He often sought out peaceful means rather than bellicose means of putting areas under his control.
 He was, in particular, one of the rare examples of a founding emperor of a dynasty who did not kill, out of jealousy or paranoia, any of the generals or officials who contributed to his victories after his rule was secure.

-As with the first Han emperor, Liu Bang, the challenges of a great civil war produced a good man as emperor.
-The butchers, careless and vainglorious had not done as well as someone whose mind was broadened by considerations commonly referred to as hearts-and-minds.
+As with Liu Bang, the challenges of a great civil war produced a good emperor.
+Again the butchers, careless and vainglorious had not done as well as someone whose mind was broadened by considerations commonly referred to as hearts-and-minds.

-The emperor from 125 to 144, Emperor Shun, has been described as mild mannered and having integrity but little ability.
-During his reign and the 150s and 160s corruption among eunuchs and officials continued without abatement.
-A clash erupted between the eunuchs and the Confucianist gentry-bureaucrats.
-The Confucianists had a long-standing dislike of the eunuchs, seeing them as lacking in education and as interfering with good government.
+Emperor He ruled to the year 106.
+By the 150s and 160s corruption among eunuchs and officials was on-going.
+A clash erupted between the eunuchs and Confucianist gentry-bureaucrats.
+The Confucianists had a long-standing dislike for the eunuchs, seeing them as lacking in education and as interfering with good government.
 War erupted between the eunuchs and the Confucianists over the influence of a Taoist magician.
-And in the provinces, men commanding troops were growing more independent.
+In the provinces, men commanding troops were growing more independent.
 Local magistrates and governors were losing their authority to local men of wealth who often had influence through bribery with eunuchs at the emperor's court.

 Han palace authorities drafted people into the military, establishing armies at great expense.
 Han armies were weakened by inefficiency and corruption.
-For more than a decade the war went on.
+And for more than a decade the war went on.
 Eight of China's provinces were devastated.
 Yellow Turban gangs were cut down one after the other.
-In the year 205 – 21 years after it had begun – the Yellow Turban Rebellion ended.
-The Han family was shattered.
-Fighting at the palace in Louyang left it a burned ruin.
-More than 2,000 eunuchs and supposed eunuchs were killed by a an army led by a general asserting his power in the capital.
+In the year 205 (21 years after the war had begun) the fight against Yellow Turbans ended.
+The palace at Luoyang was a burned ruin.
+An army led by a general asserted his power in the capital, and more than 2,000 eunuchs and supposed eunuchs were killed.
 The general went off to do battle with rival generals.
 The child emperor, Xian, and his following, including those who belonged to what had been an ineffective palace militia, burned Luoyang and began a trek westward to Chang'an.
 They took with them — the story goes — more than a million civilians, most of whom are said to have died of exhaustion and starvation along the way.
-The emperor lived on, often isolated, and he was finally forced to abdicate by a military general in late 220.
-He died in 234 in his early fifties.
+Emperor Xian lived on, often isolated.
+In late 220 he was forced to abdicate by a military general.
+(He would die in 234 in his early fifties.)

 The Taoist founder of the rebellion, Zhang Jue, is reported to have died in 184, the year that the rebellion began.
-A story has the grandson of the founder of the Taoist communities, "Good Doctor of Great Wisdom" as leader of a surviving Taoist community.
-This was Zhang Lu.
-His community had communal "friendship" meals.
-It had a welfare system and storage for grain and meat.
+His grandson, Zhang Lu, survived the war and led a community that had "friendship" meals, a welfare system and storage for grain and meat.
 Zhang Lu encouraged equality.
 His community offered the traveling homeless a place to stay and a meal.
-It was an alternative to the military rule in China the same way that Christian communities were alternative in the Roman Empire.
-It is said the Zhang Lu died in 216 or 217, a decade after the Yellow Turban Rebellion ended.
+It is said the Zhang Lu died in 216 or 217, a decade or so after the rebellion ended.
 It became legend that twenty-six years after his death he was seen by many witnesses ascending to heaven.